Published in

 As I said, we don’t know anything historical about the life and conventional stories of the artist.
 But there is a lot to know about the altarpiece, Annunciation (Fra Angelico).

-If one wants to learn more about this father’s art style and values, he must visit the famous Museo di San Marco.
-In addition to being a Renaissance structure, the building is a shrine to the artist’s work, which is still a religious building today.
-The artist gave it a form of decoration with zeal and emotion, characterising his finest efforts.
+If you want to learn more about his art style and values, you must visit the famous Museo di San Marco.
+In addition to being a Renaissance structure, the building is a shrine to the artist’s work, which is still a religious place today.
+The artist gave it a form of decoration with zeal and emotion, characterizing his finest efforts.
 Hence, the first thing we study here is the Museo di San Marco!

 Upon entering the shrine, you are immediately attracted to the Christ on the cross with Saint Dominic, which can be found at the end of the corridor and opposite the main entrance, a magnificent representation of dignity with a pitiful expression.

-And over the doors, you will find five exquisite lunettes, out of which one Sacristy door is Saint Peter Martyr, which indicates the rule of silence.
-On the walls of the refectory stand Christ with the wound prints, his head and face of wondrous beauty, while over the doors to the Foresteria or guesthouse stand the lunette of Christ as a pilgrim, and Saint Thomas Aquinas over another wall.
-There are the following scenes, which one could see:
+Over the doors, you will find five exquisite lunettes, out of which one Sacristy door is Saint Peter Martyr, which indicates the rule of silence.
+On the walls of the refectory stand Christ with the wounded prints, his head and face of wondrous beauty, while over the doors to the Foresteria or guesthouse stand the lunette of Christ as a pilgrim, and Saint Thomas Aquinas over another wall.
+Following are the scenes which you can see,

 • Noli me tangere